Using an old webcam on modern Linux

 #define V4L2_PIX_FMT_JL2005BCD v4l2_fourcc('J', 'L', '2', '0') /* compressed RGGB bayer */

-Further splunking using this value directed me to a configuration file for Motion, a relatively old application for streaming webcams
+Further digging using this value directed me to a configuration file for Motion, a relatively old but well-maintained application for motion detection and streaming webcams:

 # V4L2_PIX_FMT_MJPEG then motion will by default use V4L2_PIX_FMT_MJPEG.